 The Scarlet Keys: There’s six investigators in here, including another neutral one, Charlie.
 He focuses on using lots of allies.
 Carson and Amina both serve a very specific niche, multiplayer support and doomplay respectively.
 Vincent is a healer, which defies expectations from a seeker character.
 Kymani and Darrell are more generic members of their class.
 The card pool includes the Customizables, a group of cards that have intricate upgrade sheets that allow tweaking them in various ways for XP.
 Another notable thing is the presence of multiple cards that mitigate doom on player cards, enabling Amina but being strong on their own as well.

-A provisional review of Scarlet Keys can be found here: <Click>
+A detailed review of Scarlet Keys can be found here: <Click>

 My suggestion would be to get the Dunwich and Carcosa Investigator Expansions first, they really do a good job of fleshing out the basics of the classes as opposed to focusing on some specific archetypes or spending a lot of card slots on enabling certain investigators.
 Other than those two, Innsmouth and Edge would be my picks as player card boxes that add the most options to a fledgling card pool.